cityofships/i-love-compute/README.md

 A script to download, build clvk and run software using clvk.

 - The user can download, build and install clvk by doing `./user-clvk build`.
-- The installation is done in user workspace and provided software is not made available in default environment.
+- The installation is done as user in `workspace/user-clvk` and provided software is not made available in default environment.
 - The user can run `COMMAND` with built clvk by doing `./user-clvk run [COMMAND]`.